dsobral/ELB/NGS.md

 You can also directly visualize the alignments using appropriate software such as [IGV](https://www.broadinstitute.org/igv/) or [Tablet](https://ics.hutton.ac.uk/tablet/).

-**TASK** In the terminal window, type 'igv'.
+**TASK** In the terminal window, type ```igv```.
 Wait some time, and the IGV browser should appear.
 First, load the reference genome used for the alignment (load genome NC_000913.3_MG1655.fasta as file).
 You should see a chromosome of ~4.5Mb appearing, which is the genome size of Escherichia coli.
 Next, load the file SRR1030347.alignment.sorted.bam and/or the one you downloaded from Galaxy.
 You should see new tracks appearing in IGV when you load a file.

 **QUESTION:** Paste in the interval window on the top this position: 'Chromosome:3846244-3846290'.
 What can you see?
 <details><summary>Click Here to see the answer</summary>